projecthuman-repo/team-project-gravity/off-boarding/README.md

     select User, Host from mysql.user;

-That's it!

-**Connecting Backend and MySQL**
+**Connecting Back-end and MySQL**

-The configuration files for the database must be added to the backend code:
+The configuration files for the database must be added to the back-end code:

 1. In `./backend/`, create a file called `.env` (be very careful when creating this file - it MUST be called exactly this).
 2. Copy and paste the contents from `./backend/.env-copy` into your newly created `.env` file